top of page

 Monday

-Students will learn the fundamentals of ground-based self-defense, including positional control, escapes, reversals, and counterattacks.
-The focus is on developing the ability to regain a dominant position, safely disengage, or apply effective submission techniques when necessary.
+Students will learn the fundamentals of ground-based combat, including positional control, escapes, reversals, submissions, and counterattacks.
+Emphasis is placed on developing the ability to regain a dominant position, create an opportunity to safely disengage, or apply effective submission techniques when circumstances require it.

 Once you feel comfortable moving between set-up and submissions and understand the concepts, start applying additional pressure.
 As your skill improves, the pressure should be raised.
 If you cannot complete the techniques when pressure is applied, you don't KNOW them.